-On April 11, 2017, the Company closed a joint venture earn-in option agreement with Power Metals to explore and develop lithium brines beneath American Potash's existing lithium claims and Utah state lithium leases.
-On September 26, 2017 Power Metals assigned an option agreement to MGX Minerals Inc. Full details of the transaction are disclosed in the Company's MD&A for the fiscal year ended July 31 2017.
+During the year ended July 31, 2017, the Company acquired 230 lithium claims in Utah.
+On April 11, 2017, as amended on October 18, 2017 the Company closed a joint venture earn-in option agreement with Power Metals Corp. ("Power Metals") to explore and develop lithium brines beneath American Potash's existing lithium claims and Utah state lithium leases.

-The agreement entitles Power Metals to earn up to 65 per cent of all American Potash lithium holdings in Utah by completing the following:
+The agreement entitles Power Metals to earn up to 65% of all the Company's lithium holdings in Utah by completing the following: